 - Shorter lifespan: larger units cool your home faster, so they’ll shut on and off more frequently.
 Known as “short cycling,” this constant starting and stopping leads to excessive wear and tear.

 - Higher indoor humidity: Since the AC won’t run long enough to dehumidify the air during each cycle, it will never effectively regulate indoor humidity.
 You’re going to feel hot, even after the system satisfies your thermostat setting.

 - Higher utility bills: When the high humidity makes it hard to get comfortable, most people crank up the AC even higher in an attempt to compensate.
 Ultimately, you pay more money to use a system that was too large for your home in the first place.

 The takeaway?
-Choose an AC based on Manual J. More tonnage is almost never better.
+Choose an AC based on Manual J. More tonnage is rarely better.

 Oversized AC units are as common in Atlanta as pine pollen on your windshield in spring.
 We see them all the time.
 Using a little “back of the napkin” math, we probably downsize around 35% of the systems we replace.

-Why don't most HVAC contractors use Manual J?
-Unfortunately, HVAC is viewed as a commodity service, so most contractors compete on price - not precision.
-If homeowners don't know how important it is to perform a Manual J load calculation prior to air conditioner replacement, they'll usually sign off on whatever unit the contractor recommends.
+Why don’t most HVAC contractors use Manual J?
+Unfortunately, HVAC is viewed as a commodity service, so most contractors compete on price – not precision.
+If homeowners don’t know how important it is to perform a Manual J load calculation before air conditioner replacement, they’ll usually sign off on whatever unit the contractor recommends.

 But not you!
 Now that you understand the impact of Manual J, you won’t fall into that all-too-common trap.